SystemFw/blog/content/staging/paxos-failures.md

 receive any value which has been written to the WOR, and then adopt that value as per the write repair idea.

+so it has false positives but no false negatives, which is the correct tradeoffs, but the behaviour of false positives can be puzzling, let's take a look

+Conversely, the behaviour induced by write repair when an observed value wasn't actually part of a majority can be inintuitive, so let's look at